How to Foster Staff Buy-In for Your Reading Challenges

 Lead With Your Mission

 Framing is important.
-So when Beanstack is introduced to staff, incorporate your library’s larger mission into the discussion.
+So, when Beanstack is introduced to the staff, incorporate your library’s larger mission into the discussion.
 Are you focused on promoting diverse collections or boosting circulation?
 Make sure to highlight the concrete ways Beanstack helps you and your team further that goal, like with book lists, reading list challenges, and book reviews that help readers find recommended books.

 Or maybe your library’s mission is fostering lifelong learning and innovation.
 Get staff excited about all the gamification and motivational tools built into the Beanstack mobile app, or show them how easy it is to link to all the library’s resources and custom-made activities within challenges.
 Whatever your “why” is, tie it into Beanstack so that the app stands out in the sea of responsibilities and software on your staff’s plate.